noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

 in the question, such as how long a response must be, or specific topics your response must cover.

-.. note:: The total word count for all responses within the assessment cannot be more than 10,000 words (approximately the equivalent of 20 pages of 8.5x11 paper, with text single-spaced).
+.. note:: The total word count for all responses within the assessment cannot be more than 10,000 words (approximately the equivalent of 20 pages of 8.5x11 inch paper, with text single-spaced).

 For each question, type your response into the field under **Your Response**.
-When you have completed responses for all the questions, click **Submit your response and move to the next step**.
-If you don't want to finish your response all at once, you can click **Save Your Progress** to save a draft of your responses, and then come back and submit them later.
+When you have completed responses for all the questions, select **Submit your response and move to the next step**.
+If you need more time, you can select **Save Your Progress** to save a draft of your responses, and then come back and submit them later.

 After you submit your responses, if other students have already submitted responses, the peer assessment step starts immediately.
-However, you don't have to start grading right away.
+However, you do not have to start grading right away.
 If you want to stop working and come back later, just refresh or reopen your browser when you come back.
 New peer responses will be available for you to grade.

 If no other students have submitted responses yet, you see the following message.